BatchDrake/ASignInSpace/APID_Streams/README.md

 ```

 From the output, the number in brackets determines the sequence number.
 The column after the APID number is marked with an `S` if a secondary header is present and with a `.` if it is not.
 The resulting [APID files](artifacts/APID) are the raw byte stream contained in the space packets of each APID, and are ready to be used as input of the next analysis step.

+For further details about how APID streams were analyzed and filtered for likely message content, etc., including idnetification and cleaning of a strong message candidate, please see [The Deep Dive into APID 0x17](./analysis/).